alfred1137/alfred1137.github.io/memory-bank/activeContext.md

     3. Clarifying discrepancies with the user (e.g., file paths).
     4. Providing the user with corrected content or instructions for them to apply.
     5. Asking the user to confirm the changes and re-run checks.
-- **Current State:** Chapter 00 and Chapter 01 are migrated, deployed, and all identified `html-proofer` errors are resolved.
+- **Current State:** Chapter 00, Chapter 01, and Chapter 02 are migrated, deployed, and all identified `html-proofer` errors are resolved.
-- **Next Steps:** Proceed with migrating subsequent blog posts (Step 2 of the plan), starting with Chapter 02.
+- **Next Steps:** Proceed with migrating subsequent blog posts (Step 2 of the plan), starting with Chapter 03.